 Thomas’ sisters, who were also at the dinner, planned to pay a portion of the tab.
-So they sent money to Thomas through the Cash App, a payment transfer app that acts like a debit card for small transactions, on her iPhone 11.
+They sent money to Thomas through the Cash App, a payment transfer app that acts like a debit card for small transactions, on her iPhone 11.

-“While we’re sitting there, I could see the transactions from the Cash App, but I couldn’t do anything about them,” says Thomas, 72.
+“While we’re sitting there, I could see the transactions from the Cash App, but I couldn’t do anything about them,” says Thomas, 74.
 “I had no control over my phone.
-I couldn’t make calls, I couldn’t receive calls.
+I couldn’t make calls.
+I couldn’t receive calls.
 I could only see kind of what was going on.”

 This went on for two days before she returned home to New York and visited her carrier, T-Mobile.
 A customer service representative replaced her phone’s SIM card.